 Right of Appeal: Any student who thinks that special consideration should be given to him or her concerning the retest policy has the right to appeal.
-A formal request in writing should be made to the Allied Health Appeals Committee and directed to the Assistant Vice President of Student Services.
+A formal request in writing should be directed to the Assistant Vice President of Student Services.
 The request should provide information that would demonstrate valid reasons for granting additional consideration for the student's particular situation.